- 1957-2019 (Creation)

 Scope and content

-This fonds consists of one accession received in 2009.
-The fonds is arranged and described in ten series documenting Jack Chambers’ 35 year career as professor of linguistics, primarily at the University of Toronto, and his external activities as a forensic linguist, consultant and his passion for jazz.
-Series 1 contains personal records relating to his appointment, salary, and annual activity reports as a member of the faculty of the University of Toronto’s Centre (and later Department) of Linguistic Studies.
+The fonds is arranged and described in ten series documenting Jack Chambers’ 50 year career as professor of linguistics, primarily at the University of Toronto, and his external activities as a forensic linguist, consultant and his passion for jazz.
+Series 1 contains personal records relating to his appointment, salary, and annual activity reports as a member of the faculty of the University of Toronto’s Centre (and later Department) of Linguistic Studies and also includes some personal correspondence.
 Series 2 relates to his administrative activities in the Department and the University.
-Correspondence will be found in Series 3 and 4.
+Correspondence is included in Series 3 and 4.
 Series 3 contains letters of reference and evaluation for students and colleagues.
 Series 4 contains more general correspondence with colleagues within and outside the University in the field of linguistics, with some correspondence predating his arrival at the University of Toronto.
-Series 5 Jazz contains files of correspondence, manuscripts, reviews, evaluations and other records documenting his special interest in this subject.
-Series 6 documents his teaching activities and contains course files, examination questions and tests as well as student evaluations for some of the courses he has taught.
-Series 7 Consulting contains files relating to his activities as a forensic linguistic and consultant in criminal and civil court cases, as well as written testimony for Trade Mark cases.
+Series 5, Jazz, contains files of correspondence, manuscripts, research, reviews, evaluations and other records documenting his special interest in this subject.
+Series 6 documents his teaching activities and contains course files, examination questions and tests as well as student evaluations for some of the courses he has taught and correspondence with former students.
+Series 7, Consulting, contains files relating to his activities as a forensic linguistic and consultant in criminal and civil court cases, as well as written testimony for Trademark cases.
 Records relating to his publication activities will be found in Series 8 and 9.
 The majority of the files of articles (published and unpublished) relate to academic writings in the field of linguistics.
-Series 9 Books contain manuscripts and correspondence documenting his books on two jazz musicians (Miles Davis and Richard Twardzik), and one unpublished novel.
-There are no manuscripts for his eight books written or co-written on the field of linguistics.
+Series 9, Books, contain manuscripts and correspondence documenting his books on two jazz musicians (Miles Davis and Richard Twardzik), and one unpublished novel.
+There are no manuscripts for his books written or co-written on the field of linguistics.
 The final series, Series 10, documents a 10 year research project on Dialect Topography on various Canadian regions.